2010 Winter Olympics opening ceremony: Welcome by the First Nations of Canada

-The First Nations in whose traditional territories the games were held - the Squamish Nation, Musqueam Indian Band, Lil'wat First Nation, and Tsleil-Waututh First Nation - were recognized as heads of state and seated directly behind the Canadian Governor General and the Prime Minister.
+The First Nations in whose traditional territories the games were held - the Squamish Nation, Musqueam Indian Band, Lil'wat First Nation, and Tsleil-Waututh First Nation - were recognized as heads of state and seated directly behind the Canadian Governor General and the prime minister.
 Four Coast Salish welcome poles were raised from the centre of the stadium, and greetings were given to the crowd (and the world) by members of the Four Host First Nations in their respective languages as well as English and French.
 The arms of the poles were raised in a traditional gesture of greeting to welcome the athletes and the world.
 Following the greetings, groups of dancers from other main culture-regions of Indigenous peoples in Canada were introduced, including the Métis Nation and the Inuit, as well as the Peoples of the Northwest, the Peoples of the Plains and the Peoples of the East and took places around the welcome poles and a large drum surface between them, forming a welcome circle to prepare for the forthcoming Parade of the Nations and danced traditional welcoming dances as the athletes paraded in.

 Parade of the Nations

 The Georgian athletes entering the stadium.
-To remembering Nodar Kumaritashvili's death, a black ribbon was tied on the flag.
+To remember Nodar Kumaritashvili's death, a black ribbon was tied on the flag.

 The entrance of the Canadian athletes into BC Place Stadium.

 The participating countries marched in, with Greece coming first, then the other nations ending with the host nation, Canada.
 The names of the nations were announced first in French and followed by English, the official languages of the Olympics, which also happened to be the official languages of the host nation.
 The nations entered in alphabetic order of their country names in English because it is the more dominant of the two languages in Vancouver and in the province of British Columbia.

 The team from Georgia was greeted with a standing ovation out of respect for their colleague, Nodar Kumaritashvili, who died in a luge accident earlier that day.
 The team left an empty space in the processional and left the stadium immediately following the procession.
 They had indicated they would not participate in the opening ceremony or withdraw completely, but decided against doing so.
 The team wore black scarves and armbands to honor Kumaritashvili while a black ribbon was affixed to the team's flag.
 Teams from some countries, including Australia, Azerbaijan also wore black armbands in respect of Kumaritashvili.

 The United States, received one of the loudest ovations before Canada entered two minutes later.